stsewd/gx-extended.vim/README.md

 ## Usage

-Press `gx` on normal or visual mode under, the text under the cursor or the selected text will be open by a provider.
+Press `gx` on normal or visual mode, the text under the cursor or the selected text will be open by a provider.

 ## Available providers